Resettlement and humanitarian admission - Ireland

 All cases are referred for security clearance to the Irish Police force.
 The final decisions are taken following a full case review upon return to Ireland.

-Decisions are normally made within three months of the mission but may take longer.
+Decisions are normally made within 3 months of the mission but may take longer.

-Persons admitted in Ireland under resettlement programmes are considered ‘programme refugees’ (section 59 of the International Protection Act 2015).
+Persons admitted under resettlement programmes are considered ‘programme refugees’ (Section 59 International Protection Act 2015).
 Programme refugees have, in general, the same rights and entitlements as a person granted refugee status under the Geneva Convention.

-Before departure different activities are taken place.
-A medical screening is carried out to determine if the person is fit-to-fly.
-In case a treatment is needed before departure, this will be provided.
-See section ‘travel arrangements’.
+Before departure, medical screening is carried out to determine if the person is fit-to-fly.
+Treatment is provided before departure, if needed (see Travel arrangements).

-A 3-day face-to-face orientation programme is provided by IOM and members of the Irish Refugee Protection programme.
-Information provided includes the resettlement process, lifestyle and culture, rights and responsibilities of resettled refugees once in Ireland, management of unrealistic expectations, the Irish education system, access to health services, housing, income and employment in the country.
-During the session, there is time dedicated to questions and answer.
+A 3-day face-to-face orientation programme is provided by the IOM and members of the Irish Refugee Protection Programme.
+Information is provided on the resettlement process, lifestyle and culture, rights and responsibilities of resettled refugees once in Ireland, management of unrealistic expectations, the Irish education system, access to health services, housing, income and employment in the country.
+During the session, time is dedicated to questions and answer.
 Sessions are conducted in a language the person can understand.
-Some of the PDO are delivered in groups, sometimes to target groups (e.g. only men; only women; or only children).
+Some orientation programmes are delivered in groups, sometimes to target groups (e.g. only men; only women; or only children).

-Pre-departure medical exams are carried out by IOM, who must submit the 'fit-to-fly’ certificate indicating the person is physical and mentally fit to travel.
-IOM will receive instructions and requirements from the Irish Health Service Executive (HSE).
-In case the person has some condition, specific instructions will be issued.
+Pre-departure medical exams are carried out by the IOM, which submits the fit-to-fly certificate indicating the person is physical and mentally fit to travel.
+The IOM receives instructions and requirements from the Irish Health Service Executive (HSE).
+If the person has a medical condition, specific instructions are issued.

-Travel arrangements: Refugees accepted for resettlement to Ireland will be issued with an Irish Travel Document on behalf of the Irish government.
-IOM organises flights, exit permissions and in-transit assistance.
+Travel arrangements: Refugees accepted for resettlement are issued an Irish travel document on behalf of the Irish government.
+The IOM organises flights, exit permissions and in-transit assistance.
+In certain countries, the IOM in conjunction with UNHCR organises exit visas.

 There is a multi-faceted approach to resettling refugees in Ireland, consisting of three main phases:

-1. Overseas selection missions with the UNHCR to identify refugees for resettlement.
+1. Overseas selection missions with UNHCR to identify refugees for resettlement;

 3. Settlement in local communities, coordinated by inter-agency working groups and supported by accommodation allocation by local authorities and community sponsorship.

-The programme involves a high level of coordination among national and local service delivery agencies.
-Community sponsorship is used as a complementary resettlement measure, where private citizens and community organisations provide accommodation, financial, emotional, and settlement support to refugees.
+The programme involves a high level of coordination among national and local service agencies.
+Community sponsorship is used as a complementary resettlement measure, where private citizens and community organisations provide accommodation, financial, emotional and settlement support to refugees.

 Key elements of the programme include: